 While the procedure hasn’t been successfully duplicated in other HIV patients precisely, it has led to advances in gene therapy treatments that incorporate what was learned from Brown’s case.

-“Remember, I was HIV positive twice as long as I have been cured,” Brown says about joining the Poz Cruise.
+“Remember, I was HIV positive twice as long as I have been cured,” Brown says.
 “I still consider myself part of the HIV community.
 I wouldn’t have it any other way.”

 “There’s something special that happens when so many people living with HIV are together,” says Stalbaum of the hundreds of cruise articipants.
 “All the social walls that divide us just fall away.
 Our happy group of poz cruisers, who are often joined by their negative partners and family members, aren’t concerned with HIV status or age or appearance.
 It creates an environment where true friendships—and, yes, even some romance—are free to bloom.
 Our group watches their friend list on social media explode after every cruise.”